 How Much Does It Cost to Trademark a Name?

-The U.S. Patent and Trademark office shows the current fees for an electronic application range between $275 and $325 for each class of goods and services.
-These fees are dependent upon which type of application you file; for example, registering a paper application is your most expensive option and is currently $375 per class of goods or services.
+The U.S. Patent and Trademark Office (USPTO) shows that the current fees for an electronic application range between $275 and $325 for each class of goods and services.
+These fees are dependent upon which type of application you file.
+For example, registering a paper application is your most expensive option and is currently $375 per class of goods or services.

 Additional Trademark Fees to Consider

 The cost of filing for trademark protection is merely the beginning.
-There are other associated charges you may need to pay including:
+There are other associated charges you may need to pay, including the following:

-Maintaining your trademark – after your trademark is approved, you will also have to pay fees to keep it active.
+- Maintaining your trademark.
+After your trademark is approved, you will also have to pay fees to keep it active.
 Renewals must be filed every 10 years and typically cost $300 for electronic renewals and $400 for paper renewals.

-State level fees – should you decide to file a trademark on the state level, the costs are typically in the range of $100-$200.
-Keep in mind, this only protects your trade name in the state, federal protection is far more comprehensive as it covers you nationwide.
+- State-level fees.
+Should you decide to file a trademark on the state level, the costs are typically in the range of $100-$200.
+Keep in mind, this only protects your trade name in the state; federal protection is far more comprehensive, as it covers you nationwide.